slsdetectorgroup/slsDetectorPackage/docs/src/dataformat.rst

    :alt: Moench Module Read Partial Rows Configuration

-The number of image rows per port can be adjusted using the ``readnrows`` command.
+The number of image rows per port can be adjusted using the `readnrows <commandline.html#term-readnrows>`_ command.
 By default, 400 rows are read, but a smaller value centers the readout vertically (e.g., 16 rows reads 8 above and 8 below the center).
 Increasing the value symmetrically expands the region toward the top and bottom.
 Permissible values are multiples of 16.

 Total image size = 12,800 bytes
    - **16** x 400 pixels (chip size: **16 rows**)
    - 2 bytes (pixel width)

-Note: Still in prototype stage, writes complete image (padded or not depending on ``framepadding`` parameter) to file.
+Note: Still in prototype stage, writes complete image (padded or not depending on `rx_padding <commandline.html#term-rx_padding-0-1>`_ parameter) to file.
 Only the summary written to console in the receiver handles the read n rows to calculate complete images received.
 Only reduces network load, not file size.
-Use ``rx_roi`` for file size.
+Use `rx_roi <commandline.html#term-rx_roi-xmin-xmax-ymin-ymax>`_ for file size.

 Eiger
 -------------